 Photography should be appropriate to the subject matter of your web site.

-If you have photography needs, please contact the University Photographer at firstname.lastname@example.org.
+If you have photography needs, reference the University Photography website.

 A web site's design can enhance or hinder the user experience.
 In addition, the design assists in bringing continuity across the entirety of the University's web sites.